-The NSFAS (National Student Financial Aid Scheme) Loan Program is a South African government student bursary and loan scheme that provides the undergraduate students with loans to make it possible for them to continue their education after finishing high school.
+The NSFAS (National Student Financial Aid Scheme) Loan Program is a South African government student bursary and loan scheme that provides undergraduate students with loans to make it possible for them to continue their education after finishing high school.
 It receives its funding budget from the Department of Higher Education and Training.

-The program also manages bursaries such as the Funza Lushaka Teacher Bursary (for students pursuing a teaching qualification), DHET Disability Bursary and other bursaries from Sector Education and Training Authorities (SETAs).
+The program also manages bursaries such as the Funza Lushaka Teacher Bursary (for students pursuing a teaching qualification), DHET Disability Bursary, and other bursaries from Sector Education and Training Authorities (SETAs).

 This organization aims to help youngsters from poor and middle-class families who want to get higher education but lack enough funds to fulfill their goals.
 For those who would otherwise be deprived of the possibility to get proper education and make a decent living, NSFAS loans act as a lifesaver.
-The applicants can count on getting a transparent, reliable and respectful approach to each of them to be sure about their personal information to be secure.
+The applicants can count on getting a transparent, reliable, and respectful approach to each of them to be sure about their personal information to be secure.

 How Does NSFAS Work?